nussl/nussl/README.md

 ## Acknowledgements

-In addition to all of the authors of the work reproduced by nussl, we'd like to also thank Jonathan Le Roux and Gordon Wichern for very helpful discussions throughout the creation this package!
+We'd like to also thank Jonathan Le Roux and Gordon Wichern for very helpful discussions throughout the development of this package!

 # License